oconnellj/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 In the analysis so far, I have ignored time intervals that contained NA values.
+I calculate the number of NA values in the original data set.

 ```r
 ## How many time intervals have NA values ?